xbaysal11/T-Express/README.md

 ## Install the dependencies and devDependencies

-1.In the project directory, you need run:
+In the project directory, you need run:

 ```sh
 $ npm install